mapbox/streambot/readme.md

 # streambot

-The brother of Watchbot, focused on using Lambda to consume records from Kinesis.
+The sibling of Watchbot, focused on using Lambda to consume records from Kinesis.

 ## When to use it